bestfocus/How-to-learn-Pandas-quickly/README.md

 # Pandas Features:
 Pandas is derived from the term: panel data.
 Pandas is built on the package numpy and allows fast calculations for matrix-like data.

 The structure of the contents here allows you to systematically understand the various key operations of Pandas that include: select, change, add, delete, merge, aggregate.
 Make sure you know how to do each of them.
-If you are familiar with SQL, the operations are similar.
+If you are familiar with SQL (Structured Query Language), the operations are similar:
+ - data definition (create, alter, drop)
+ - data manipulate (insert, update, delete)
+ - data query (select)

 # Reference: